colinalexander/city-hub/README.md

 A: We welcome contributions from the community!
 Please check our contributing guidelines for more information on how to get involved.

 Q: _Who can I contact for more information about CityHub_?\
-A: If you have any questions, suggestions, or feedback, please open an issue on our GitHub repository or contact the project maintainers at cityhub@example.com.
+A: If you have any questions, suggestions, or feedback, please open an issue on our GitHub repository.

 ## Tech stack